apache/flink/docs/libs/table.md

 Here, `literal` is a valid Java literal and `field reference` specifies a column in the data.
 The column names follow Java identifier syntax.

+Only the types `LONG` and `STRING` can be casted to `DATE` and vice versa.
+A `LONG` casted to `DATE` must be a milliseconds timestamp.
+A `STRING` casted to `DATE` must have the format "`yyyy-MM-dd HH:mm:ss.SSS`", "`yyyy-MM-dd`", "`HH:mm:ss`", or a milliseconds timestamp.
+By default, all timestamps refer to the UTC timezone beginning from January 1, 1970, 00:00:00 in milliseconds.